 We have identified this problem based on over 12 years of work experience in youth development sector and after studying secondary literature.
 For eg. according to NFHS-3, 31% of young women and 14% of young men in India are illiterate.
 Among them, 60% of women belonging to lowest income households are illiterate, compared to only 3% from highest income households.
 The problem thus is that deprived youth continue to face denial of basic rights, instead of getting the opportunities to break out of deprivation.
 We tested the relevance of these larger data in local areas by holding meetings with community members, leaders, ICDS workers and youth before we started our work.
 While FGDs with them proved an overall lack of access to basic rights, resources & opportunities among youth, there was also evidence that different youth based on their gender and caste had differential access to resources and development opportunities.
 Our theory of change is that if youth, who are at their most productive age, are given the right opportunities to realise their potential as leaders, they can affect equitable change for themselves, their peers, their families, their communities and the society.
 While giving them charity can solve their problems for a short term, building their overall capabilities would ensure lasting change for themselves and those connected to them.
 Our work involves firstly building skills, knowledge, and strategies of deprived youth so they can break out of their social deprivations; secondly to mentor them for taking responsibility and work for change in their immediate surroundings; and thirdly to advocate with stakeholders and government systems for policy change which will sustain the changes brought about by these youth.
 Our solution therefore focuses on bringing about holistic, systemic change which can benefit a large number of youth, instead of focusing on individual development of limited youth.

 A youth center with 35 youth has been established in this community.
 60% of these youth are girls/young women, which is a success in this community with strict restrictions on girls' mobility.
 Girls and boys engage in disussions and carry out activities together at this center, another success for gender equity in this semi-rural area, where the first session had boys and girls refusing to even look at or talk to each other.
-They led a public campaign for spreading awareness of constitutional rights in November in their community, in which they made public presentations reaching out to more than 300 people.
-A group of 25 community women has been formed who are supportive of this initiative.
-The local elected representative and other powerful leaders are supportive, and they have shown this support by participating in our events.
+They have led public campaigns for awareness and advocacy on relevant issues such as girls' safety and mobility, in November 2016, then in August 2017, in their community, in which they made public presentations reaching out to more than 600 people.
+As a result of these efforst, local Anubhuti-coordinated committees of 15 women and men have been formed who shall function as support groups to this initiative in this village, which is extremely necessary to make the process sustainable and people-participatory.
+The local elected representative and other powerful leaders are supportive, and they have shown this support by participating and collaborating in our events.

 1. In next 3 months, propose to increase reach of youth center to 50 youth.
-2. In 3 months after that, increase regularity of sessions to twice a week.
-3. In 3 months after that provide focused workshops on soft and hard life skills to participating youth.
-4. In 3 months after that equip youth to advocate with local leaders & govt. to provide community resources necessary for youth development (playground, library, community center, etc.).
+2. In 3 months after that, increase regularity of sessions to twice a week, which includes trainings, educational coaching, library, internet access, etc..
+3. In 3 months after that add focused workshops on soft and hard life skills, mentoring, counseling, and practical knowledge of social change to participating youth.
+Simultaneously, by organic process, increase number of beneficiary youth to 100.
+4. In 3 months after that, start to equip youth to advocate with local leaders & govt. to provide community resources necessary for youth development (playground, library, community center, etc.).
+Simultaneously, provide training and include the support groups created in the village in design and implementation of the process to ensure their owndership and involvement in development of own youth and community.
+5. After one year, facilitate and mentor these trained youth and support groups to take up issues of concern in their village and solve them in collaboration with relevant governmental and non-governmental stakeholders.
+Facilitate their leadership to reach out to more youth and entire community through their initiatives for change.